Money & Pricing

 BreakdownInsurance.co.nz·1 April 2026·6 min read

 Mechanical Breakdown Insurance premiums in New Zealand vary significantly based on several key factors.
-Rather than a fixed product with a standard price, MBI is risk-priced, meaning your specific vehicle, its age, mileage, and condition all influence what you'll pay.
+Rather than a fixed product with a standard price, breakdown insurance is risk-priced, meaning your specific vehicle, its age, mileage, and condition all influence what you'll pay.

 Factors That Drive Your Premium